zackmdavis/Less_Wrong_Drafts/comment_on_banning_said_achmiz.md

 It would seem that some dubious implicit assumptions are being made about participants' motives.
 The DDoS attack analogy would carry if we construe intellectual discouse as a zero-sum game in which every unanswered criticism results in the critic winning and the author losing the same number of "points".

 But that construal fails on two counts.
 Firstly, it's not a zero-sum game.
 An intellectually honest author (who wants the truth to prevail, rather than wanting their own ideas to prevail regardless of whether they're true) should welcome probing questions.
 If any of the questions reveals a real flaw in the author's thesis, an honest author would count that as a benefit (because they learned something), not a cost.
-Dumb questions that aren't worth answering or reading can simply be downvoted.
-As it is [written of the fifth virtue](https://www.readthesequences.com/The-Twelve-Virtues-Of-Rationality), "Do not believe you do others a favor if you accept their arguments; the favor is to you."
+At the same time, dumb questions that aren't worth answering or reading can simply be downvoted.
+That is, _to the extent that the community can distinguish between good and bad criticisms on the merits_,[^determined-critics] determined critics of a particular author are just providing free verification labor, not conducting a DDoS attack: as it is [written of the fifth virtue](https://www.readthesequences.com/The-Twelve-Virtues-Of-Rationality), "Do not believe you do others a favor if you accept their arguments; the favor is to you."
+(And to the extent that the community can't distinguish between good and bad criticisms on the merits, we have bigger problems.)

+[^determined-critics]: And to the extent that readers are [taking into account the selection effect](https://www.lesswrong.com/posts/DoPo4PDjgSySquHX8/heads-i-win-tails-never-heard-of-her-or-selective-reporting) of who the determined critics target.

 Secondly, even if we [suppose that authors are not intellectually honest](https://www.lesswrong.com/posts/e4GBj6jxRZcsHFSvP/assume-bad-faith) and just want their own ideas to win, no one should be thinking that an unanswered criticism represents a zero-sum transfer of status from author to critic.
 Insofar as we model people's discursive behavior as being governed by implied status rewards, clearly the reward for asking a probing question should be less than the reward for answering it (because the answer is more expensive and therefore requires a larger reward to elicit it).
 Moreover, people are pretty smart about status games and can figure this out.
 Probing questions rarely get high karma; thorough answers often do.
 No one thinks that a famous author must be worse than an unknown one because the former attracts many critics and the latter few or none.
 The market clears.